 - A meta-analysis of 39 studies indicated that mindfulness reduces stress, anxiety, depression, somatic distress, and increases emotional regulation (Hoffman et al., 2010)

-This eight-week program will introduce participants to mindfulness practice through a self-compassionate lens in the form of sitting meditation, body awareness and mindful movement.
-The program will start with a 1 hour information session to introduce mindfulness practice.
-The group sessions will be held for 1 hour once a week over the eight weeks.
+This eight-week program introduces participants to mindfulness practice through a self-compassionate lens in the form of sitting meditation, body awareness and mindful movement.
+The program will start with a one-hour information session to introduce mindfulness practice.
+The group sessions will be held for one hour once a week over the eight weeks.

 - Insight Timer

 - When Things Fall Apart: Heart Advice for Difficult Times, by Pema Chodron

 - Wherever You Go, There You Are, by Jon Kabat-Zinn

 - The Unfolding Now: Realizing Your True Nature Through the Practice of Presence by, A.H.
 Almaas